AlexsLemonade/training-modules/external-workshops/using-training-materials.md

 We will provide you with access to a repository that contains exercise answer keys.
 At the end of the workshop, download a zip file with the exercise notebook answers that apply to your workshop and distribute them to participants via email and Slack (if you are using it).

+*FYI: We have a [helper script](https://github.com/AlexsLemonade/exercise-notebook-answers/blob/master/scripts/prepare-solutions-to-post.sh) to prepare solutions for distribution, which you may find useful!*

 **RStudio**